FAQ

 Are VA tools really free?

 Yes.
-All 14 VA tools are permanently free for all users at all tiers with no monthly usage limits.
+Every VA analyze tool in Bill Advantage is permanently free for all users at all tiers with no monthly usage limits on those VA analyze runs.
+The VA Claims Tracker is also free for every tier and does not count toward your monthly analysis quota.
 This is a non-negotiable business commitment that will never change.
 Veterans pay nothing for these tools.
 Ever.

 What VA tools does Bill Advantage offer?

-Bill Advantage offers 14 permanently free VA tools: VA Bill Decoder, VA Benefits Navigator, VA TRICARE and Medicare Coordinator, PACT Act Benefits Screener, VA Disability Rating Explainer, Camp Lejeune Water Contamination Screener, VA Claims Status Translator, Military Retirement and VA Disability Coordinator, Survivor Benefits Explainer, VR&E Navigator, MST Resources and Benefits Guide, Nexus Letter Request Generator, C&P Exam Prep Guide, and C&P Exam Report Rebuttal Generator.
+Bill Advantage offers these free VA analyze tools: VA Bill Decoder, VA Benefits Navigator, VA TRICARE and Medicare Coordinator, PACT Act Benefits Screener, VA Disability Rating Explainer, Camp Lejeune Water Contamination Screener, VA Claims Status Translator, Military Retirement and VA Disability Coordinator, Survivor Benefits Explainer, VR&E Navigator, MST Resources and Benefits Guide, VA Denial Appeal Generator, TDIU Navigator, SMC Explainer, C-file Request Generator, Nexus Letter Request Generator, C&P Exam Prep Guide, and C&P Exam Report Rebuttal Generator.
+The VA Claims Tracker is a separate free dashboard for tracking VA claims and is not an analyze tool.

 Do I need to be enrolled in VA health care to use the VA tools?